Isaiah 10 – Assyria Judged

 ii.
 The pattern is repeated over and over through the Scriptures.
 Joseph’s brothers sinned against Joseph, but God used it for His purpose, and disciplined Joseph’s brothers.
 Saul sinned against David, but God used it for His purpose, and judged Saul.
 Judas sinned against Jesus, but God used it for His purpose, and judged Judas.

 iii.
 This should help with questions that trouble many people.
-The first is “How can God bring any good through this evil that was done to me?”
+The first question is “How can God bring any good through an evil thing that was done to me?”
 We can’t often know in advance exactly how God will bring the good, but we can trust that He will as we continue to yield to Him and seek Him.
-The second is “Doesn’t God care about what they did to me?”
-He does care, and He will bring His correction or judgment according to His perfect will and timing.
+The second question is “Doesn’t God care about what they did to me?”
+He does care, and God will bring His correction or judgment according to His perfect will and timing.

 2. (8-14) The arrogance of Assyria.

 “For he says,

 ‘Are not my princes altogether kings?